snailonbail/obsidian-vault/Battle System Details.md

 The battle system will be one of the main [[Game Mechanics]] of the [[Tempus Fangame]].

-Both parties can have up to 4 battle characters in battle, that will act based on the turn order.
+Both parties can have up to 4 [[Battle Characters]] in battle, that will act based on the turn order.

 A character turn happens as follows: